planetclegg/planetclegg.github.io/raspi4mike.md

 Locally, Microcenter sells RaspPI 3b+ and 4 boards at a $10 discount, it's a loss leader for them.   they also sell everything else you could possibly need

-Typically the bare 3B+ board goes for $35, but microcenter sells it currently for $25
+Typically the bare 3B+ board goes for $35, but microcenter sells it currently for $25.
+It has 1GB of ram.

 The pricing on the bare 4 board is ~$35-45 for 2gb, $55 for 4gb, $75 for 8gb (ram)  microcenter is $10 less for each